-1) The University of Minnesota Academic Health Center, Center for Interprofessional Education and Collaborative Practice has designed a three-phase program where students attain specific interprofessional competencies.
-This program is named 1Health:
+- The University of Minnesota Academic Health Center, Center for Interprofessional Education and Collaborative Practice has designed a three-phase program where students attain specific interprofessional competencies.

-2) The Western Michigan University College of Health and Human Services has developed a Bachelor of Science degree in Interdisciplinary Health Services.
-This degree is designed to produce graduates who are competent working on interdisciplinary teams.
-The BS-IHS is specifically designed for those already holding an Associates Degree and has specific pathways to graduate programs in Occupational Therapy and Physician Assistant.
+- The Western Michigan University College of Health and Human Services has developed a Bachelor of Science degree in Interdisciplinary Health Services designed for those already holding an Associates Degree and has specific pathways to graduate programs in Occupational Therapy and Physician Assistant.

-8) Centre for the Advancement of Interprofessional Education is a membership organization and think tank in the United Kingdom.
+- Centre for the Advancement of Interprofessional Education is a membership organization and think tank in the United Kingdom.
 The website has many links to publications, both peer reviewed and grey literature.
-The organization sponsors conferences related to interprofessional education and practice.

 - The National Center for Interprofessional Practice and Education, funded by the Heath Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services leads, coordinates, and studies the advancement of collaborative, team-based health professional education and patient care.
 The Center is housed at the University of Minnesota.